pelya/doom-kaios/README.md

 == KaiOS instructions ==========================================================

+KaiOS 2.5.2 has Firefox/Gecko version 48.
+It does not support WebAssembly, but it supports asm.js.
+You will need to add '-s WASM=0' to your Emscripten compiler flags.
+It also does not support SharedArrayBuffer, so pthreads multithreading is not available.

 Download and build Emscripten, as described on their page: https://emscripten.org/

 Put directory with emsdk script into your $PATH